KaziQuader/HSC-Helper/README.md

     *   (ঘ) ১৭/১৮ বছর (17/18 years)

+# API Documentation
+1. Open Terminal and cd to the root directory of the project (api.py stays)
+2. run: uvicorn api:app --reload
+3. Open Postman, create a collection, add a new request.
+4. Make sure the method is POST, Header has key as Content-type and value as application/json.
+5. Go to the Body tab, select raw and add your json request.
+6. Example json request:
+    - {
+        "session_id": "user123",
+        "query": "অনুপমের ভাষায় সুপুরুষ কাকে বলা হয়েছে?"
+        }
+7. You will get a response that will include session_id, query, response, memory, and chat_history

 # Project Related Questions
 ## What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?
 - Initially pymupdf, pdfmine, and pdfplumber were used.
 However, copy-pasting some texts from the pdf generated gibberish.
 Due to the fact that the pdf was converted from powerpoint slides to pdf the encoding for the language was different.
 As a result, pdf2image and pytesserect were used, which uses OCR to extract text.